RustForWeb/testing-library/README.md

 The Rust Testing Library project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web libraries for Rust.
 All projects are free and open source.